The United States is currently in the middle of the deadliest drug epidemic it has ever faced.

 While the symptoms of opioid withdrawal tend to be milder than those associated with benzodiazepines, heroin detox should never be attempted without professional medical supervision.

 An experienced medical detox team can help manage withdrawal symptoms and any potential complications during detox by administering different detox medications.
 Medication-assisted treatment (MAT), may also be used to wean people off heroin by replacing it with weaker, safer alternatives, such as buprenorphine or Suboxone.

-After finishing detox, the next step in heroin addiction treatment is ongoing care in either an inpatient or outpatient recovery program.
+After detox, the next step in heroin addiction treatment is ongoing care in either an inpatient or outpatient recovery program.
 The decision between living onsite and commuting to a facility for regular therapy sessions depends on the specific needs of the user.